sprzedwojski/sprzedwojski.github.io/about.md

 ---

 Hi, I'm Szymon Przedwojski.
-I am a Java and JavaScript developer, currently working at BMS in Warsaw.
+I am a Java and JavaScript developer, currently working at Polidea in Warsaw.

 My main area of interest is Web Development, especially backend development in Java EE and Spring, but I also like to dip my fingers in some frontend code from time to time.